CasTruyers/cppProject/evaluation.md

 - *dynamic memory allocation (new)*
 - *dynamic memory removing (delete)*
 - *correct and useful usage of command line parameters* **(Want to print highscore?)**
+- a nice extra that you think that should deserve grading (stuff you put time in and is not rewarded by an item above) -> making .exe?

 ## Polymorphism
 - useful and correct inheritance -> no child class in this project